Photography Life

 Meanwhile, the Z30 is a specialized camera without a viewfinder, and it’s targeted toward vloggers rather than photographers.
 Most photographers find a viewfinder to be essential, but if you don’t want one, you can save a bit of money with the Z30 and gain a few specialized video features like a longer recording limit and a tally light.

-All in all, the Nikon Z50 is one of the best first Nikon cameras for the typical photographer, whereas the Zfc or Z30 may be the best for you, depending on your needs.
+All in all, the Nikon Z50 II is one of the best first Nikon cameras for the typical photographer, whereas the older Z50, Zfc or Z30 may be the best for you if you’re really on a budget and don’t mind buying used.
 You can buy the Z50 with the 16-50mm kit lens included for $1000.
 You can also find it used for about $650 with the 16-50mm lens if you wait for a good deal (eBay Partner Program affiliate link – thank you for supporting Photography Life)!

 Note that you need a lens with any Nikon mirrorless or DSLR camera, or you won’t be able to take pictures.
 Nikon’s 16-50mm is the single best value for a first lens on one of these three Nikon mirrorless cameras.
 (However, this lens is APS-C mirrorless only.
 It will apply an automatic crop if you use it on any Nikon full-frame mirrorless camera, so don’t get it unless you’re getting the Z30, Z50, or Zfc.)